dnanexus/dxWDL/doc/Internals.md

 # Compiler internals

-The compiler is split into three passes
+The compiler is split into four passes
 - Simplify: simplify the original WDL code
+- Reorder: reoder declarations to reduce the number extra jobs require for pure calculation
 - IR: take simplified WDL, and generate Intermediate Code (IR)
 - Native: start with IR and generate platform applets and workflow